ayushanand18/system-design-playground/distributed-message-queue-kafka-python/README.md

 * `GET /message/poll` - poll the next available request from the Queue. returns a message object.

 ### Run
 Instructions to run a Kafka server on `docker` are discussed in `Install-Kafka.md` file.
-The API is a asimple FastAPI server with no custom configurations.
+The API is a simple FastAPI server with no custom configurations.
 Use an ASGI to run it.

 ## References